 This course is a study of basic skills and techniques for teaching music in the elementary grades.
 The course includes instructional objectives, teaching philosophies and strategies, current trends, instructional materials, music fundamentals, and development of functional facility of piano.

-Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable rock and develop basic singing techniques.
-Semester Credit: 2 credit hours (15 lecture hours and 60 lab hours per semester)
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.

 MUS-0111 College Choir